aliasaswad/CarND-Traffic-Sign-Classifier-P3/writeup.md

 ![alt text][img9]

+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of ***80%***.
 The output images from the neural network as shown below:

 ![alt text][img10]